Pravarasena II: Administration

 Pravarasena's administration was characterized by the appointment of officials styled Senapati as either viceroys or as a kind of "high commissioner" to oversee subordinate states within the Vakataka realm.
 The names of several Senapatis such as Chitravarman, Namidasa, Katyayana, and Bappudeva are known from inscriptions.
 The Senapati Namidasa was placed in charge of an administrative division known as Arammi-rajya, and the same figure seems to have also been a rajyadhikrita or "chief minister" of Pravarasena.

 The Vakataka kingdom contained a number of smaller principalities which were ruled by local feudatory dynasties.
 These feudatories had no power to issue land grants without the permission of the sovereign Vakataka ruler.
 A man named Kondaraja, son of Shatrughnaraja, features as an important feudatory ruler of the Bhojakata-rajya in Vidarbha.
-Kondaraja, who was termed as a rajan (lit. "king", but evidently meaning a subordinate chief in this context), seems to have been of Gond tribal background.
-It thus appears that tribal chieftains on the outlying periphery of the Vakataka kingdom were being absorbed into the Vakataka state structure at this time.
+Kondaraja, who was termed as a rajan (lit. "king", but evidently meaning a subordinate chief in this context).

 Religious and cultural works

 A large brick temple at Mansar, India, identified by some scholars with the Pravareshwara temple complex founded by Pravarasena II.

 An image of Shiva from Mansar, currently housed in the National Museum, New Delhi.
 The image was likely produced during the reign of Pravarasena II, who was known to be a devout Shaivite.

 Unlike his parents who were Vaishnavites, Pravarasena was an ardent Shaivite who was known throughout his long reign as Paramamaheshwara, meaning a devout worshipper of Maheshwara or Shiva.
 This return to the older religious tradition of the Vakatakas likely indicates that Pravarasena was no longer under the heavy influence of the Vaishnavite Guptas.
 Pravarasena boasted that he had established the conditions of the Kritayuga (Golden Age) on earth by the grace of Shiva.

 Pravarasena's influential mother Prabhavatigupta remained active in public life for much of his reign.
 As a devout Vaishnavite, Prabhavatigupta made a number of religious grants and does not seen to have been dissuaded by her son's Shaivite tendencies.
 She was particularly attached to her tutelary deity of Ramagirisvamin on the hill at Ramtek.
 While most of Pravarasena's religious donations aimed at increasing the merit, life, power, victory, and rule of the king himself, in his Patna Museum Plate all the religious merit is said to accrue to the Queen Mother, i.e. Prabhavatigupta.
 In his twenty-third regnal year, Pravarasena made a grant for the spiritual welfare of both his mother and himself, in this life and the next.